 About Louise Doughty

-Louise Doughty is the author of nine novels, including the soon-to-be published Platform Seven (due 22nd August 2019).
-Her most recent book is Black Water (2016), which was nominated as one of the New York Times Notable Books of the Year.
-Her previous book was the bestseller Apple Tree Yard (2013), which has been published or is being translated into thirty languages and adapted into a highly successful television series starring Emily Watson.
+Louise Doughty is the author of nine novels.
+Her most recent is Platform Seven (2019).
+The previous book, Black Water, (2016) was nominated as one of the New York Times Notable Books of the Year and the book before that was the bestseller Apple Tree Yard (2013), which has been published or is being translated into thirty languages and adapted into a highly successful television series starring Emily Watson.

 Louise Doughty is a member of the Folio Academy and a Fellow of the Royal Society of Literature.
 In 2019 she was awarded an Honorary Doctorate (D.Litt) from the University of East Anglia.